GMOD/jbrowse-registry/README.md

    feel free to include it in the `img/` folder of the repository.
 When adding your plugin add an `image: my-plugin.png` to your plugin's block.
+3. (Optional) Configure a live demo of the plugin (see the `gccontent` example in the demos folder, and the `demo` key in the plugins.yaml file.)
-3. Submit the pull request to this repo
+4. Submit the pull request to this repo

 You're done!
 Once the administrator accepts the PR, the plugin will be published on the site.